jonathanhogg/flitter/docs/counters.md

 This creates a counter that tracks 10 independent values, initialised to uniformly-distributed random numbers in the range $[0,100]$.
 A noise function is used to move each of these values at a constantly changing rate.
-The counter is limited to a minimum of $0$ and a maximum of $100$.
+Each value is limited to a minimum of $0$ and a maximum of $100$.
 The frame time is used as the default clock for calculating the change of these values.